abhi3700/eosio-playground/base/hodl/README.md

 > NOTE: Annotating an action with an on_notify attribute ensures any incoming notification is forwarded to the annotated action if and only if the notification is dispatched from a specified contract and from a specified action.

 * `deposit`:
+	- It is not an action, rather utility/helper function like `send_summary()`, `increment_counter()` in the EOSIO developer Getting started Series.
 	- In this case, the `on_notify` attribute ensures the incoming notification is forward to the deposit action only if the notification comes from the `eosio.token` contract and is from the `eosio.token`'s `transfer` action.
-	- This is also why we don't need to check if the hodler actually has the appropriate amount of tokens he or she claimed, as the `eosio.token` contract would have done this check prior to the transfer notification reaching the `hodl` `deposit` action.
+	- This is also why we don't need to check if the hodler actually has the appropriate amount of tokens he or she claimed, as the `eosio.token` contract would have done this check prior to the transfer notification reaching the `hodl` `deposit` helper function.
-	- Here, `hodler` is using `eosio.token`'s `transfer` action on `deposit` action to deposit money by transferring the money from user account to the contract account after checking necessary conditions.
+	- Here, `hodler` is using `eosio.token`'s `transfer` action on `deposit` helper function to deposit money by transferring the money from user account to the contract account after checking necessary conditions.
 	- Note that most of the conditions like (below) are checked in the `eosio.token::transfer` action.
 		+ subtraction of amount from balance,
 		+ addition of amount to balance